 If you run Server 2016 as virtual machine in Hyper-V or VMware, the steps are the same to extend system partition if there's available free space on the same virtual disk.

 Better than physical disks and RAID arrays, if virtual disks become full, you can expand them directly.

-After expanding virtual disk, additional space will be shown as Unallocated on the end of original disk, then you can merge this Unallocated space to system partition and other volumes.
+After expanding virtual disk, additional space will be shown as Unallocated at the end of original disk, then you can merge this Unallocated space to system partition and other volumes.

-Windows Disk Management cannot extend system partition by shrinking any data volumes.
-You can achieve by deleting the adjacent partition D in some cases, but it is not a good idea.
-The best way to extend system partition in Windows Server 2016 is running reliable partition software.
+Windows Disk Management cannot extend system partition by shrinking other volumes.
+Although you can achieve by deleting the adjacent partition D, obviously it is not a good idea.
+The best way to extend system partition in Windows 2016 Server is running reliable partition software.
 Because of the powerful data protection ability, fast file-moving algorithm and other benefits, NIUBI Partition Editor is the best choice to accomplish this task.
 Find out your own server disk partition structure and follow corresponding method above.